 Better Mortgage is an online alternative to traditional brick-and-mortar lenders.
 Thanks to this business model, Better has lower operating costs, which can translate into savings on some of their products.
 Despite this focus on the digital, borrowers also have access to a dedicated loan officer.

 Speed is another of Better’s strong suits.
 Consumers can obtain a rate quote and a letter of pre-approval in just a few minutes.
-Better also affirms that it has an average loan closing time of 32 days, which is faster than average.
-While these claims are difficult to verify, many customer reviews do mention closing times between one and two months, which are pretty good for this type of transaction.
+Better also affirms that it has an average loan closing time of 32 days, which is significantly faster than the national average.
+(Ellie Mae, a leading mortgage software company, reports the national average to be 44 days.)
+While these claims are difficult to verify, many customer reviews do mention they were able to close on their loans in one or two months, which is pretty good for this type of transaction.

 Lastly, Better offers a price guarantee, promising to match any valid competitor’s offer and credit you $100.